 The Controller has selected the Processor to act as a service provider in accordance with Art.
 28 of Regulation (EU) 2016/679 on the protection of natural persons regarding the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation, “GDPR”).

 The terms “personal data”, “data processing”, “data controller” or “controller”, “data processor” or “processor”, “data subject” and “special categories of personal data” shall have the meaning given to them in the Applicable Data Protection Law.
-“Controller” means Customer as defined in the Agreement.

 “Services” means the services provided by the Processor under the Agreement;